Jennifer-Navva Milliken, Artistic Director

 215-923-8000 ext.
 105

 Fred supervises the Center’s administrative, development and communications staff, is the human resources manager, drafts and manages the budget, and oversees day-to-day administrative tasks.
 He has worked for a number of non-profit arts organizations as senior management in varying disciplines–music, theater, and arts education to name a few.
 He has spent over two decades engaged in capacity building, strategic and financial planning, and stewardship of institutional funding and private sources of support.
+He is also currently an online Adjunct Instructor for Drexel University’s Arts Administration and Museum Leadership graduate programs.

 Karen Schoenewaldt, Registrar